ishitadatta/Studee/README.md

  6. Show user type (teacher/student) for each post, comment, reply
  7. Display user profile next to post/comment/reply
  8. Increment engagement score for each user forum activity
+ 9. Delete post and its trailing comments and replies by post owner
+ 10. Delete comment and its trailing replies by comment owner
+ 11. Delete comment reply by its owner

 ## Additional Features